Lemix028/SupermarketSimulator-Archipelago/Readme.md

 This is a **C# Client Mod** for integrating *Supermarket Simulator* into the **Archipelago Multiworld Network**.

 The repository also includes the Archipelago World definition (APWorld) located in the `apworld` directory.

+> [!WARNING]
+> **Unstable**: This mod is currently in an unstable state and bug-free experience cannot be guaranteed.
+Please keep this in mind while playing and report any bugs on the [Issues page](https://github.com/Lemix028/SupermarketSimulator-Archipelago/issues)!

 ## Features